ldijkman/Hey_Electra/ESP32/RandomNerd/readme.md

 auto scan list browse for mdns devices on the local network

+prints to serial monitor for now => should publish refreshed on the main webpage for links easy browsing between devices

 <img src="https://github.com/ldijkman/Hey_Electra/blob/main/ESP32/RandomNerd/20211226_172942.jpg">

 auto scan list browse for mdns devices on the local network